abi-am/omicss-25/PCA&Clustering/2.Clustering/README.md

 To make the most out of this module, please follow the steps below:

 ### 1. Watch the Introductory Presentation
-Begin by watching the **Clustering presentation** provided in this folder.
-It introduces the key ideas behind clustering, explains the differences between algorithms like **K-Means** and **Hierarchical Clustering**, and demonstrates how these methods are applied to biological datasets.
+Begin by watching the **Clustering presentation** (`clustering_presentation.pdf`) provided in this folder.
+It introduces the key ideas behind clustering.

 ### 2. Explore Additional Learning Materials
 Once you've seen the presentation, continue your learning with the **supplementary video list**.